the-teachingRSE-project/competencies/competencies.md

 However, these days most research involves some amount of data management, processing and visualisation.
 The role of RSEs is also becoming increasingly important in medical domains and the digital humanities.
-Access to compute resources ranging from small clusters within individual departments to national facilities is becoming readily available.
+Access to computing resources ranging from small clusters of individual departments to national facilities is becoming readily available.
 Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
 These resources and requirements fall within the skill set of RSEs.
 They become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia is being professionalised.
-Finally, the strong emphasis on team skills allows RSEs to be well prepared for common challenges that may be encountered in workplaces outside academia.
+Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
+Finally, the strong emphasis on team skills allows RSEs to be well prepared for common challenges in workplaces outside of academia.

 # Related Work {#sec:related-work}

-The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers and other technical staff.
+The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill set of researchers, e.g. in university courses, workshops or one-on-one.
-Skills may be delivered through a variety of approaches including regular university courses, short training workshops or one-to-one training, mentoring or technical assistance.
 Therefore, RSEs' work often includes both the use of and the contribution to pertinent teaching materials.
 Various organisations and initiatives provide courses and workshops to convey software-related capabilities aimed at the research community.